kavli-ntnu/MINI2P_toolbox/README.md

 ## Credits:

-This repositoriy is created and maintained by Simon Ball (simon.ball@ntnu.no) and Marina Rodrigues Jorge (marina.jorge@ntnu.no) in [Moser lab](https://www.ntnu.edu/kavli/moser-group#/view/about) at Kavli Institute for Systems Neuroscience, but got inputs and test from all authors in the paper Zong, et al.,"Large-scale two-photon calcium imaging in freely moving mice",_Cell_(2022).
+This repository was created by Weijian Zong and maintained by the [Moser group](https://www.ntnu.edu/kavli/moser-group#/view/about) at Kavli Institute for Systems Neuroscience.
+It has benefitted from the inputs of all authors of the paper Zong, et al.,"Large-scale two-photon calcium imaging in freely moving mice," _Cell_(2022).
 Sections of the analysis code are based on the [Behavioural Neurology Toolbox](https://bitbucket.org/cnc-ntnu/bnt), (c) Vadim Frolov 2018.

-MINI2P is a complete open-source project, we encourage people use, test, modify and further develop this toolbox.
-If you have any question or suggestion, or find any bugs in the codes, please contact us!
+MINI2P is a complete open-source project, we encourage people to use, test, modify and further develop this toolbox.
+If you have any questions or suggestions, or find any bugs in the codes, please contact us or submit an issue.
 If you use the code or data, please cite us!